jasonarmbrecht/CalendarProxy/README.md

 ### How to install

 **Requirements**
--Linux (Ubuntu used below)
+- Linux (Ubuntu used below)
--Node.js
+- Node.js
--NPM
+- NPM
--proxy.js in its own folder in home dir.
+- proxy.js in its own folder in home dir.

 1. Install node and npm
 ```